Emotion-Aligned Contrastive Learning Between Images and Music: Conclusion

 \section{Conclusion}

-In this work, we presented Emo-CLIM, a framework for learning an affective alignment between images and music.
+In this work, we presented Emo-CLIM, a framework for learning an affective alignment between images and music audio.
 By using our proposed emotion-supervised contrastive loss, Emo-CLIM successfully learns an emotion-aligned image-music embedding space.
 We demonstrated that this joint embedding space is effective for cross-modal and intra-modal retrieval tasks, where the goal is to retrieve emotionally-relevant images or music clips.
 Furthermore, the learned music embeddings effectively capture general music semantics, as shown in the automatic music tagging evaluation.

 In the future, we will incorporate emotion class similarities into our contrastive loss in order to improve the aligned representations.
-In addition, we will explore the effect of adding data augmentations to our training pipeline.
-We also plan to investigate the impact of different emotion label mappings.
+In addition, we plan to explore the effect of adding data augmentations to our training pipeline.
 Our approach showed promising results for cross-modal affective alignment, and we hope that our work can help motivate further research in this exciting area.